 we will not invest in unproven “new to market” tokens.

-Our model, created in collaboration with Lightbulb Capital and third party advisors, includes ESG characteristics to assess the likelihood of long-term success of each smart contract platform token.
+The model, created in collaboration prominent academic advisors, aims to assess the likelihood of long-term success for each smart contract platform token.
 Tokens are reviewed and scored on both qualitative and quantitative factors such as (but not limited to):

 Extent of adoption